RyanRasi/MovieMatch/README.md

 # MovieMatch

-This project implements a movie recommender system using Spark, Java (Maven), React and Docker.
+This project implements a movie recommender system using Spark, Hadoop, Mahout, Java (Maven), React and Docker.

 It combines user-based collaborative filtering and content-based filtering techniques to provide personalized movie recommendations based on user preferences and movie features.